departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/sequencing.md

 #### Highway Authority imposed changed
 {: .govuk-heading-s}

-In order to create a work extension the following steps should be followed:
+In order to create a Highway Authority imposed change the following steps should be followed:
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">